Craig Carton Suspended By WFAN After FBI Arrest

 — Rob Taub (@RTaub_) September 7, 2017

 Parenthetically, perhaps the first U.S. radio station to go all sports 24-7, WFAN has another key vacancy to address.
-Longtime afternoon drive host Mike Francesa (now broadcasting solo but previously part of the Mike and the Mad Dog tandem) said he’s retiring in December.
+Longtime afternoon drive host Mike Francesa (now broadcasting solo but previously part of the Mike and the Mad Dog tandem) says he’s retiring in December.
+WFAN launched on July 1, 1987 on 1050 AM and moved to 660 on AM radio dial on October 7, 1988, replacing WNBC.
+It expanded its platform to FM on November 1, 2012.

 The Carton concert-ticket venture allegedly received $4.6 million from the Brigade Capital Management hedge fund, according to Sports Illustrated.
 “It’s not entirely clear from the SEC suit or a parallel criminal complaint also filed today against Carton and Michael Wright, a New Jersey-based strip club executive and an alleged co-conspirator, why Brigade failed in vetting Carton and [Joseph] Meli.”